tekuschaya/ft_webserv/README.md

 Run as ./webserv /conf/basic.conf (change path in config)

-Flag -v to display queries
+Flag -v to display requests